If you or a loved one are pregnant, you probably have questions about how COVID-19 will affect prenatal care and the

-The visitor policy in our outpatient clinics is we are currently allowing one person to accompany our patients for their in-person clinic appointments.
+The visitor policy in our outpatient clinics is we are currently allowing two people to accompany our patients for their in-person clinic appointments.
 Unfortunately, at this time, we are not allowing patients to FaceTime loved ones during an ultrasound.
-For our inpatient unit, uninfected mothers can have two support people in labor.
-A doula would be considered one of your two support people.
+For our inpatient unit, uninfected mothers can have three support people in labor.
+A doula would be considered one of your support people.

 Could I transmit the virus to my baby during pregnancy or delivery?